mdabrowski1990/uds/docs/source/pages/user_guide/message_translation.rst

 Text Data Record
 ````````````````
-:class:`~uds.translator.data_record.text_data_record.TextDataRecord` class is used to define an entries
+:class:`~uds.translator.data_record.text_data_record.TextDataRecord` class is used to define entries
 in diagnostic messages that can be translated to text using known text encoding format.
 All supported encoding formats are defined in :class:`~uds.translator.data_record.text_data_record.TextEncoding` enum.
 Physical values produces by :class:`~uds.translator.data_record.text_data_record.TextDataRecord` are str type, even